 If you live in the St. Louis area I invite you to share with me a haunting site of your own.

 Six nights hence, as the sun goes down and the moon rises on November’s Eve, children of all ages will don costumes and become for one magical evening something they’ve been dreaming of.
-The custom of not going out after dark on Hallowe’en without disguise – lest the faeries or ghosts recognize you for a mortal and spirit you away to the Otherworld – originates in Ireland, the Isle of Destiny in Celtic lore.
+The custom of not going out after dark on Hallowe’en without disguise – lest the faeries or ghosts as mortal and spirit you away to the Otherworld – originates in Ireland, the Isle of Destiny in Celtic lore.

 Poet Molly Capes kindled the mystery of this haunting eve in 1936 when she wrote: